StevenHuang41/RAG-based_notes_helper/README.md

 `storage/` is for storing faiss index and chunk metadata

-It wil be built automatically at runtime
+Contents wil be built automatically at runtime

 ---